ndhays/redux-cablecar/README.md

 cablecar.connect(store, 'ChatChannel', { params: { room: 'game' }, prefix: 'RAILS' });
 ```
 This example connects the store to the ActionCable subscription `ChatChannel` with `params[:room] = "game"`.
-(Only actions with types beginning with "RAILS" will be sent).
+(Only actions with types beginning with "RAILS" will be sent)

 **Server-side: (Rails)**
 ```rubyonrails